plainflow/plainflow-digested-week/README.md

 ### Style Guidelines when submitting a new Pull Request 📚

-This is the structure we suggest you to submit links.
+This is the structure we suggest you submit links.

 <img src="http://i.imgur.com/zS6ftyI.png">
 <br>
 - rank your resource at the beginning based on the other links position
 - mention the author (link to his twitter profile) and give credits
-- brief of the description of the the resource
+- brief of the description of the resource
 - resource link
 <br>